Kuchteq/MARBS/content/zsh.md

 ## Little features

 - Press <kbd>ctrl + o</kbd> to open a special instance of [lf](/lf).
 It works like normal lf, but if you press <kbd>q</kbd> to quit, zsh will automatically change directory to the directory you ended up in.
+It will also preserve the command that is currently input.
 Useful to quickly navigate directories without typing.
 - <kbd>ctrl + f</kbd> -- use `fzf` to search for a file deep in this directory structure.
 Selecting it will change the directory to where it is.
 - <kbd>ctrl + a</kbd> -- open an instance of `bc` to do some arithmetic if needed.
 Press <kbd>ctrl + d</kbd> to exit.